 The Spanish PET Lamp project was conceived in 2011.
-In 2012 the Colombian experience was launched and one year later, in 2013 it reached new countries and cultures beginning with Chile and next year Ethiopia.
+In 2012 the Colombian experience was launched and one year later, in 2013 it reached new countries and cultures beginning with Chile, next year Ethiopia and back to Chile in 2016.
 In 2015 PET Lamp was welcomed by Kyoto artisans in Japan, as a proof of the project global potential.
-The latest journey was back to Chile, to the Mapuche community.
+The latest journey was to Australia developing a collaboration with Indigenous artist weavers from Ramingining.

 Back in 2011, Alvaro Catalan de Ocón took part in a project focused on the reuse of PET plastic bottles as a way of addressing the plastic waste issue that was happening in the Colombian Amazon.
 As an industrial engineer, his starting point was focusing on the deep contradiction that is hidden behind each PET bottle: a product with a very short lifespan that takes decades to decompose.
 Alvaro reconsidered the role of the plastic bottle by merging local weaving techniques with industrial lighting.
 At this moment, PET Lamp is a consolidated project in different communities of artisans worldwide, which enables tradition and local culture cosmogony to be reflected on the final product.